-The uninsured costs will be calculated for ASH for the state plan year.
 The information to be collected will include, but not be limited to:

-- 1. The number of uninsured inpatient hospital days (for the single inpatient routine service cost center on the cost report) - The amounts of payments received during the state plan year made by or on behalf of patients and payments made by third parties related to uninsured inpatient hospital services.
+- 1. The number of uninsured inpatient hospital days (for the single inpatient routine service cost center on the cost report) - 2.
+The amounts of payments received during the hospital's fiscal/CMS Report years that encompass the state plan year made by or on behalf of patients and payments made by third parties related to uninsured inpatient hospital services.
 The information collected shall: - a.
-Include payments received during the state plan year under Section 1011, Federal Reimbursement of Emergency Health Services Furnished to Undocumented Aliens, of the MMA, - b.
+Include payments received during the hospital's fiscal/CMS Report years that encompass the state plan year under Section 1011, Federal Reimbursement of Emergency Health Services Furnished to Undocumented Aliens, of the MMA, - b.
 Not include payments, funding and subsidies made by the state or a unit of local governments (e.g., state-only, local-only or state-local health program)